kelvinlauKL/Native-vs-Cross-Platform/README.md

 # Native-vs-Cross-Platform

+It's extremely hard to elaborate on why cross-platform is great or terrible without hand-waving and qualitative / anecdotal takes.
+"AirBnB backed out of React Native!
+Walmart uses it!
+Write once use everywhere!"

 With multiple cross-platform technologies available, how do we decide which stack is most appropriate for our product?
-I don't know, so hopefully there are more experienced people who can contribute to this document.

-This document tries to make an objective comparison between native and cross-platform technologies.
+This document tries to make an objective comparison between native and cross-platform technologies, supplementing anecdotal experiences with quantitative measurements from the community.

 ## Table of Contents
-1.
+1. Native Technologies
 2.
 3.

-Appendix A: React Native apps

-Appendix B: Flutter apps

-Appendix C: Cordova apps

-Appendix D: Xamarin apps
+## Native Technologies